 School and College Document Apostille: Efficient processing for $50, with a 1 business day turnaround.

-Case B: Documents in this category must be notarized first, then scanned and submitted as digital files.
+Case B: These documents must first be notarized, then scanned and uploaded as digital files for processing.

 Document Categories: